msimio/INFO670/README.md

 # Back End

-This app uses MariaDB and php so fetch a JSON of the database in React Native.
+This app uses MariaDB and php to fetch a JSON of the database in React Native.

 Results are fetched from 'https://www.cs.drexel.edu/~mjs679/getAllProducts.php'